article · Certification difficulty & pass rates

 Build my personalized career plan

 The honest AZ-900 pass-rate answer is narrower than most search results make it sound: Microsoft publishes exam facts and scoring rules, but it does not publish a public candidate pass-rate percentage for Azure Fundamentals in the reviewed Microsoft Learn pages.
 The number that matters officially is a scaled passing score, not a pass rate.
 Microsoft says technical certification exams are reported on a 1-1,000 scale and a score of 700 or greater passes; it also says that scaled score may not equal 70 percent of the points.
 That distinction matters because a pass rate would require Microsoft to publish how many candidates passed out of a defined candidate population, time window, and attempt type.
 RoleMath did not find that.
-So this page uses what is actually sourceable: the official AZ-900 scope, Microsoft's scoring explanation, an entry cloud-support role map, occupation-level BLS and O*NET context, qualitative employer-language samples, and AI-impact caveats.
+So this page uses what is actually sourceable: the official AZ-900 scope, Microsoft's scoring explanation, an entry cloud-support role map, occupation-level BLS and O*NET context, qualitative samples of employer postings, and AI-impact caveats.

 Key takeaways